lmorg/murex/docs/variables/murex_argv.md

 `MUREX_ARGV` returns an array of the command name and parameters passed to the current running Murex shell

+This is a [reserved variable](/docs/user-guide/reserved-vars.md) so it cannot be changed.

 ## Examples

 ```